 Thomas Holm is an author, archaeological researcher, environmental activist, and long-distance paddler.
 His research has focused on the ancient maritime cultures of the Southern California Bight, including those of the Channel Islands.
 He teaches Marine Archaeology and Preservation at California State University, San Marcos and has made numerous solo passages on a stand up paddleboard from the mainland to the Channel Islands to research early oceanic trade routes.

-Signed copies of Holm’s book will be available for purchase and proceeds will help establish the M/V Conception Memorial Garden on Santa Cruz Island to honor 34 people recently killed during a boat fire.
+Signed copies of Holm’s book will be available for purchase and proceeds will help fund preservation programs on the Channel Islands.

 Date: Saturday, February 8, 2020